 Enable mail flow for subdomains in Exchange Online

-If you have a limited number of subdomains, and know all the subdomain names, we recommend setting up each subdomain as an accepted domain by using the Office 365 admin center, rather than using the procedures in this topic.
-By setting up each subdomain separately, you can have finer control over mail flow, and include unique transport rules for each subdomain.
-For more information about adding a domain in the Office 365 admin center, see Add your domain to Office 365. > > In order to enable match subdomains, an accepted domain must be set up as an internal relay.
+If you have a limited number of subdomains, and know all the subdomain names, we recommend setting up each subdomain as an accepted domain by using the Microsoft 365 admin center, rather than using the procedures in this topic.
+By setting up each subdomain separately, you can have finer control over mail flow, and include unique mail flow rules (also known transport rules) for each subdomain.
+For more information about adding a domain in the Microsoft 365 admin center, see Add your domain to Office 365. > > In order to enable match subdomains, an accepted domain must be set up as an internal relay domain.
 For information about setting the domain type to internal relay, see Manage accepted domains in Exchange Online. > > After you enable match subdomains, in order for the service to deliver mail for all subdomains to your organization's email server (outside Office 365), you must also change the outbound connector.
 For instructions, see Use the EAC to add the domain to your outbound connector.

 What do you need to know before you begin?